sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 - MLAT often fails when you run your receiver on a Virtual Machine rather than directly on the hardware.
 Avoid virtual machines (including ProxMox and container-in-container setups) or disable MLAT on them
 - For FlightAware MLAT, make sure that your location and altitude are PRECISELY defined in your dashboard on the FlightAware website
-- Never, ever, ever resend MLAT results back to ADSB or MLAT aggregators.
-Please DO NOT.
-This will ensure your data is discarded and may get you banned from the aggregator
-- If you feed your data to multiple aggregators, please do not enable MLAT for FlightRadar24 (per their request).
-Note that MLAT for FR24 using our containerized setup is disabled by default

 #### Configuring the built-in MLAT Hub